eshwen/SemivisibleJets/README.md

 ## To do <a name="todo"></a>

 - Tidy up new FullSim Condor chain and make nicer.
-See if I can incorporate gridpack generation and LHE splitting into it somehow (even as separate steps, but organised).
+See if I can incorporate gridpack generation and LHE splitting into it somehow (as separate steps, but organised).
+But use the same config file, just add more arguments (Z'/Phi mass, etc.) and selectively read in arguments.
+So then the model name, dark quark mass, etc. will be ensured to be the same between gridpack generation and FullSim run making things simpler.
+For gridpack generation, would need to copy model files to new directory, then use `sed` to change parameters (need to determine whether model is s- or t-channel and then change stuff appropriately) and then run gridpack gen.
 - Streamline different versions of FullSim chain (mainly, make running locally less cumbersome/remove altogether and just use Condor)
 - Finish the CRAB submission chain?
 - Change gen fragment such that the dark meson can decay into each type of SM quark.
 Would need to figure out how to distribute remaining branching fraction (1-r_inv) amongst the decays.